bjmorgan/data_TiOF2/cluster_predictions/README.md

-This directory contains predictive calculation of the energies of all symmetry inequivalent 2x2x2 supercells of TiOF2.
+This directory contains predictive calculations of the energies of all symmetry inequivalent 2x2x2 supercells of TiOF2.
 The energies are estimated using the cluster expansion fitted in `../cluster_expansion/`, with the files `lat.in`, `clusters.out`, `eci.out`, and `ref_energy.out` symbolically linked from that directory.

 The script `get_structures.py` is used to read generated POSCAR files from `../configurations/poscars` and create corresponding numbered directories containing `maps` `str.out` files, e.g.